lyshark/IDA-Moles/IDAMoles/README.md

+The tools and compilation environment required by the project are listed below, including the download link for the IDA 9.1 reverse analysis tool and other relevant information.

-Project Development Environment：Visual Studio 2015
+ - Project Development Environment：Visual Studio 2015

-third-party dependency library：IDA Professional 9.1 C++ SDK
+ - third-party dependency library：IDA Professional 9.1 C++ SDK

 **IDA Tools Resource Magnet Link**